Boston Mayor Michelle Wu, target of the Trump administration, will face Josh Kraft in fall election

 “Everywhere we go, myself, our team, throughout the neighborhoods of this city — regardless of race, socioeconomics, ethnicity, language — we hear the same thing: People don’t feel listened to, people don’t feel connected to the mayor and the mayoral administration,” he said.
 “Some of the polls have a big margin, but let me tell you something: Polls don’t decide elections.
 People decide elections.”

-In Dorchester, Kraft supporter Remy Lawrence said she’s been impressed by his commitment to Boston’s youth.
+Kraft supporter Remy Lawrence said she’s been impressed by his commitment to Boston’s young people.
 Kraft was CEO of the Boys & Girls Clubs of Boston and worked with the organization for decades.
 Lawrence said Kraft personally reached out to her after her 13-year-old son, Tyler, who participated in Kraft family youth programming, was murdered by a gunman in 2023 while walking near his grandparents’ home in the Mattapan neighborhood.

 “I believe we need change in this city – I know we need change in this city,” she said.
 “We need a leader who is accessible, who's accountable, who's connected."